 2013 Formula 1 Singapore Grand Prix

-The track is the third and final street circuit of the year, following on from Monaco and Valencia, and runs in an anti-clockwise direction.
+The track is the second street circuit of the year, following on from Monaco, and runs in an anti-clockwise direction.
 The cars negotiate its tight and twisty confines – 14 left-handers, nine right-handers – in maximum downforce trim and the key to a quick lap is to have good traction and a neutral car balance.

 The Singapore Grand Prix is the longest race of the year, taking close to two hours to complete its 61 laps.
 That makes it physically tough for the drivers, who have to cope with the 30-degree heat and 70 per cent Tropical humidity while wrestling their cars around the busy, stop-start layout.
 As a result, they expect to lose up to three kilos’ fluid loss during the race.